Glafuski/teliacrawler/README.md

 ### **How to start the program**

-1. Download program from Github
-2. Create folder to somewhere.
-Desktop is good location to create new folder.
-3. Open newly created folder with CMD or with some other commandline tool.
+1. Open folder where program is installed with CMD or with some other commandline tool.
-4. Write "npm i" (this step needs to be done only once)
+2. Write "npm i" (this step needs to be done only once)
-5. Write "node index.js"
+3. Start program by typing "node index.js"